scalalandio/chimney/docs/docs/cookbook.md

 !!! warning

-    There is one known limitation: converting **into** a `java.util.EnumMap` of a Scala/Java enum that is being compiled in the **same compilation unit** as the transformation is not supported (Hearth's `EnumMap` provider needs to load the enum's `Class` at macro-expansion time, which is only possible for already-compiled enums, e.g. coming from a dependency or the JDK).
-You will get a regular "Chimney can't derive" error - if you hit it, either move the enum to a separate module or provide your own [`TotallyBuildMap`](#custom-collection-types) implicit. `java.util.EnumSet` does not have this limitation.

-!!! warning

     There is an important performance difference between Chimney conversion and `scala.jdk.converions`.

     While `asJava` and `asScala` attempt to be O(1) operations, by creating a cheap wrapper around the original